awmundy/ml/warnings_descriptions.md

 ## CPU instructions optimization
 ### `I tensorflow/core/platform/cpu_feature_guard.cc:151] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  SSE4.1 SSE4.2 AVX AVX2 FMA To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.`
-- Tensorflow is saying that it takes notices characteristics of the CPU and is optimizing accordingly
+- Tensorflow is saying that it notices characteristics of the CPU and is optimizing accordingly
 ### Impact: None

 ### GPU device "creation"
 ### `I tensorflow/core/common_runtime/gpu/gpu_device.cc:1525] Created device /job:localhost/replica:0/task:0/device:GPU:0 with 6646 MB memory:  -> device: 0, name: NVIDIA GeForce RTX 2070, pci bus id: 0000:01:00.0, compute capability: 7.5`
-- Gives info about the BPU being used
+- Gives info about the GPU being used
 ### Impact: None

 ### CUDA_ERROR_NO_DEVICE